MikeTaylor/palaeo-archbishop/phylo/README.md

 ## Overview

-This area contains two phylogenetic analyses (with equal weights and with extended implied weights) to place the Archbishop within the phylogenies of [Mannion et al. (2019) (The _Jiangshanosaurus_ paper)](https://royalsocietypublishing.org/doi/10.1098/rsos.191057).
-These are direct descendants of those of Mannion et al. (2013) (the _Lusotitan_ paper).
+This area contains two phylogenetic analyses (with equal weights and with extended implied weights, both based on the same matrix) to place the Archbishop within the phylogenies of [Mannion et al. (2019) (The _Jiangshanosaurus_ paper)](https://royalsocietypublishing.org/doi/10.1098/rsos.191057).
+These analyses are direct descendants of those of Mannion et al. (2013) (the _Lusotitan_ paper).

 The goal is firstly to reproduce the results of from the _Jiangshanosaurus_ paper; then to add the Archbishop as an extra taxon and score it, and see where it comes out; and then to add any necessary extra characters that emerge from the description, and score all the taxa for them.